Pixel

 • Heavy lifting

-• Failure to maintain work area
+• Failure to maintain the work area

 • Falling objects